takenspc/ruby-a11y/html/proposal.md

 	- rtc
 		- rt

-How to divid ruby annnotations to ruby annotation container is described in W3C HTML.

-Assistive Technologies need to implement that algorithm.
+How to divide ruby annotations to ruby annotation container is described in W3C HTML.
+And assistive Technologies need to implement that algorithm while browers already do that algorithm for rendering.

-The algorithm is complicated.
+Even worse, the algorithm can be more complicated than Example 3a.
 For example, each (anonymous) ruby text container can have different number of rt elements.

+Example 4

 ```html
 <ruby><rb>旧<rb>金<rb>山<rt>jiù<rt>jīn<rt>shān<rtc>San Francisco</ruby>
 ```

+Note: The ruby base is "旧金山", the first ruby annotation is "jiùjīnshān", the second ruby annotaion is "San Francisco".

+The DOM tree (and Accessibility Tree) of Example 4 will look like:

 - ruby
-	- rb
+	- rb (旧)
-	- rb
+	- rb (金)
-	- rb
+	- rb (山)
-	- rt
+	- rt (jiù)
-	- rt
+	- rt (jīn)
-	- rt
+	- rt (shān)
-	- rtc
+	- rtc (San Francisco)

-Assistive Technologies treat that as if
+The assistive technologies need to treat Example 4 as if

 - ruby
-	- rb
+	- rb (旧)
-	- rb
+	- rb (金)
-	- rb
+	- rb (山)
 	- rtc
-		- rt
+		- rt (jiù)
-		- rt
+		- rt (jīn)
-		- rt
+		- rt (shān)
 	- rtc

-- 旧金山
-- jiùjīnshān
+		- rt (San Francisco)
-- San Francisco

-Additionaly, one ruby element can have multiple pairs of ruby bases and ruby containers
+Additionaly, one `ruby` element can have multiple pairs of ruby bases and ruby containers

+Example 5

 ```html
 <ruby>